 Missing the kids when they're with their other parent?
 Plan things out with friends or a treat just for yourself.

 Being a single parent of twins is no easy task, but remember it gets easier when your kids grow older.
-Don’t forget to sometimes stop what you are doing and take time to savor all the precious moments of complicity and bonding between them both.
+Don’t forget to sometimes stop what you are doing and take time to savour all the precious moments of complicity and bonding between them both.